elastisys/compliantkubernetes/docs/user-guide/additional-services/redis.md

     * [Django-Redis Client that supports Sentinel Cluster HA](https://github.com/danigosa/django-redis-sentinel-redux#how-to-use-it)
         If the linked code example doesn't work, try `LOCATION: redis://mymaster/db`.

+    If your library doesn't support sentinel you could use this project - [Redis sentinel proxy](https://github.com/anubhavmishra/redis-sentinel-proxy)
+        Note that the default configuration in this repository will not ensure HA for redis.
+        For this you'll either need to use multiple replicas or use it as a sidecar for your applications.

 ## Follow the Go-Live Checklist

 You should be all set.